NotNorom/discord-banner-bot/README.md

 This bot will change the banner of a discord server every few minutes.
 Minimum is 15 minutes.
-Maximum is currently 2880 minutes.
+Maximum is currently 2880 minutes (48h).

 This is a work in progress, please message me if you have any questions:
 - Discord: norom#1972
 - Twitter: [@\_norom\_](https://twitter.com/_norom_)
 - Email: noromoron \[at\] gmail \[dot\] com

 ## Usage
 Text in \[\] brackets are mandatory arguments.<br>
 Text in \<\> brackets are optional arguments.<br>
 When entering the commands in discord, don't actually type any brackets.

 ### /start
 `/start [ALBUM] <INTERVAL>`